qyve-group/QYVE-Website/replit.md

 - 📄 **Documentation**: See PRODUCTION_READINESS_ANALYSIS.md for full details

 ## Recent Changes
+- 2025-11-05: Built complete pre-order system with bundling functionality for SubZero products
+- 2025-11-05: Created Supabase schema for pre-orders, bundles, and tracking (5 tables with full relations)
+- 2025-11-05: Integrated Redux cart system with bundle selection and "Add More Items" modal
 - 2025-11-03: Updated EasyParcel service to use REPLIT_DEPLOYMENT for auto-environment detection
 - 2025-11-03: Merged SubZero landing page from subzero branch (6 components: Hero, Features, CTA, ProudlyMalaysian, Newsletter)
 - 2025-10-30: Analyzed production readiness for email and EasyParcel integrations